census-instrumentation/opencensus-specs/stats/Record.md

 may not take effect right away.
 No guarantees are necessarily provided about the order in which Record calls are processed.

-In particular, in case of overload (e.g. views cannot be updated fast enough), Record may drop data.

 Example in Java:

 ```java